joemphilips/DotNetLightning/README.md

 #### `DotNetLightning.Utils`

 Contains a low-level primitives for LN.
-Mostly it is for internal usage but some are useful for consumes point of view.
+Mostly it is for internal usage but some are useful for consumer's point of view.
 (e.g. LNMoney to represent milli-satoshis value)

 #### `DotNetLightning.Serialization`

 Contains items for wire-protocol.
-FeaturesBits, TLV, and P2P messages.
+FeatureBits, TLV, and P2P messages.

 #### `DotNetLightning.Crypto`

-Contains modules and types for working with Cryptographic operation.
+Contains modules and types for working with Cryptographic operations.
-For example LN-onion network encoding, [aezeed](https://github.com/lightningnetwork/lnd/tree/master/aezeed) for seed backup
+For example LN-onion network encoding, [aezeed](https://github.com/lightningnetwork/lnd/tree/master/aezeed) for seed backups

 #### `DotNetLightning.Chain`